brito-rafa/codeconnect-vm-operator/README.md

 Install all the following:

-- git client
+- git client - Apple Xcode or any git command line
 - Go lang - https://golang.org/dl/
 - Docker Desktop - https://www.docker.com/products/docker-desktop
 - Kubebuild - https://go.kubebuilder.io/quick-start.html
 - Kustomize - https://kubernetes-sigs.github.io/kustomize/installation/
-- [Optional but Recommended] - Code editor such as [VScode](https://code.visualstudio.com/download) or goland.
+- [Optional but Recommended] - Code editor such as [VScode](https://code.visualstudio.com/download) or [goland](https://www.jetbrains.com/go/download/#section=mac).
+We will use VScode screenshots at this step-by-step.
-- [Optional but Recommended] - have access to a public registry such as quay.io or hub.docker.com
+- [Optional but Recommended] - have access to a public registry such as quay.io or hub.docker.com.
+This is to push your controller container image to be deployable anywhere.

 ## Kubernetes Cluster
 Any Kubernetes 1.16 and above.
 For this exercise, we will be using a standalone cluster Kind - https://kind.sigs.k8s.io/docs/user/quick-start/